Tejas-Nanaware/Compiler-Consturction/readme.md

-Hello

 This repo contains all the lex and yacc programs that I have learnt in Sem VI in the subject System Programming and Compiler Construction.

 All the programs are to be run on Linux Platform.

-Kindly install flex and bison.
+> Kindly install flex and bison.

 For LEX programs.
 lex "filename".l